AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/setting-up-boomerang-stages.md

 >
 >The Boomerang feature is only enabled for Tier 3 customers.
 To request a higher account tier, contact the Adobe Account Team (your account manager).

 To enable [!UICONTROL Boomerang] Stages for your account, you must be an Account Admin.
 Or, it can be enabled by reaching out to [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
-Once the feature has been enabled, follow these instructions to set them up.
+After the feature is enabled, follow these instructions to set them up.

 ## Boomerang Stage Setup {#boomerang-stage-setup}